-Founded in 2017 by former Secretary of State John Kerry, the Kerry Initiative is an interdisciplinary program that will tackle pressing global challenges through teaching, research, and international dialogue.
+Founded in 2017 by former Secretary of State John Kerry, the Kerry Initiative is an interdisciplinary program that tackles pressing global challenges through teaching, research, and international dialogue.

 Kerry, a 1966 graduate of Yale College, was named Yale’s first-ever Distinguished Fellow for Global Affairs as part of the Initiative.

-The Kerry Initiative aims to leverage Kerry’s insights, experiences, and relationships on a global scale, collaborating with students and faculty from across the university and deepening the Yale experience to have greater interaction with the world beyond campus.
+The Kerry Initiative leverages Kerry’s insights, experiences, and relationships on a global scale, collaborating with students and faculty from across the university and deepening the Yale experience to have greater interaction with the world beyond campus.
 In partnership with the Yale Jackson Institute for Global Affairs, the Kerry Initiative advances Yale’s long tradition of preparing the next generation of world leaders.

 Through the initiative, Kerry partners with scholars from across Yale, applying their shared expertise to questions of global importance: